 all of which are worthwhile reads for anyone concerned about their finanical future.

 Advice tends to be very US centric though while my spreadsheet will be more useful to UK residents.
-The concepts in the FIRE books are still relevant though and I’d recommend particularly to the younger generation who are concerned about their inability to get on the property ladder - it could be your lifeline to financial freedom.
+The concepts in the FIRE books are still relevant though and I’d recommend them particularly to the younger generation who are concerned about their inability to get on the property ladder - it could be your lifeline to financial freedom.

 How to Use the Couples Retirement Planning Spreadsheet